Timothy-Harianja/Timothy-Harianja.github.io/readme.md

 This is the repository for my portfolio.
-Access it here: <a href="http://timothy-harianja.github.io/"></a>
+Access it here: <a href="http://timothy-harianja.github.io/">Timothy Harianja Portfolio</a>